NOSA Home Page

 For eyeglasses I used my regular distance ones; both target and red dot were clearly in focus.
 After a few minutes of sighting in using 3 and 5 shot groups [no rest], I fired a nice tight 10 shot group all in the 10 ring.
 Well, that's not always going to happen, but I was starting to really like this red dot.
 The next target had seven tight centered shots and three flyers into the nine ring, that I had called (knew were off) at the moment the Ruger fired.

 Oh, and that scope thing earlier about magnifying shake, it still holds true for the red dot, even with zero magnification.
 Mildly unnerving.
 You definitely see the red dot wobble within the black as you wobble.
-Equally definitely I would not want more power and more shake.
+Equally definitely I would not want more power and to see more shake.

 But there is an advantage to this visible wobble, you can easily see the difference in shake or steadiness depending on how you grip the firearm and how you control breathing and trigger squeeze.
 Observation plus modification to technique plus practice should make for improved shooting.
 At least that is my hope ... we'll see ;-)